 The 10th of August, 2012, started just like any other day but by the following morning, Melanie Davis would be dead and her 15-year-old son, Zachary, would be in police custody.

-Melanie was as Australian citizen who moved to Hendersonville, Texas, to marry Chris.
+Melanie was as Australian citizen who moved to Hendersonville, Tennessee, to marry Chris.
 The couple went on to have two sons – first born was Josh and second born was Zachary.
 They were your average all-American family that lived in a middle class neighbourhood.
 Melanie worked as a paralegal and in her free time, she partook in triathlons.

 However, in 2007, tragedy struck when Chris died from amyotrophic lateral sclerosis.
 The death came as a blow to the whole family but it particularly had an impact on 10-year-old Zachary who fell into a deep depression.
 Within just a few months, Zachary would be sent for psychiatric treatment with Dr. Bradley Freeman at the Vanderbilt University Medical Center.